jrie/flagCookies/README.md

 - "Preferences" allows to manage "logged in profile" cookies, even if this cookies are not present
 - "Preferences" allows you to delete all saved settings or domain settings
 - "Preferences" shows a log of what actions have been done on tab actions
+- Display count of deleted cookies in the browser toolbar

 ## Screenshots